 There are only three sizes available, with the biggest suitable for dogs of up to 75lbs.
 If your dog is larger than this, I recommend looking at one of the other options.

-Most of the size options are built with 3" of memory foam, which isn't as thick as I would like.
+Most of the size options are built with 3″ of foam, which isn’t as thick as I would like.
 The bed still provides comfortable support for most dogs though.
-The largest size has 4" of memory foam, making it better suited to heavy dogs.
+The largest size has 5″ of foam, making it better suited to heavy dogs.

 Aside from the mattress, the BarkBox comes with a machine washable and waterproof cover.
 It’s also available in several colours, including grey, blue, sand and espresso.

-Despite the gel-infused foam, the BarkBox has some drawbacks which is why it's #5 on this list.
-The biggest is that the foam is only 3" thick (unless you buy the X-Large).
-While this won't be a problem for lighter breeds, thicker foam provides better support for heavy dogs.
+Despite the gel-infused foam, the BarkBox has some drawbacks which is why it’s #5 on this list.
+The biggest is that the foam is only 3″ thick (unless you buy the X-Large or above).
+While this won’t be a problem for lighter breeds, thicker foam provides better support for heavy dogs.

-Even so, for medium-size breeds that don't chew and that often overheat, it's a great option that provides excellent value for money.
+Overall, for dogs who don’t chew and that often overheat, it’s a great option that provides excellent value for money.

 Memory foam dog beds are a great choice if your dog suffers from joint pain or arthritis.
 They aren’t just for medical purposes though – healthy dogs also love the supportive surface that molds to their body position.